AKA2320/OCT_processing_framework/README.md

 - Configure processing parameters in real-time:
   - Expected Cells: Number of cell layers to detect (default: 2)
   - Expected Surfaces: Number of surfaces to detect (default: 2)
-  - USE_MODEL_X: Enable/disable X-axis motion correction using TransMorph model
+  - Use ML Model for Lateral(X) Motion Correction: Enable/disable X-axis motion correction using TransMorph model (if disabled it will use traditional registration)
-  - DISABLE_TQDM: Enable/disable progress bars for cleaner output
+  - Save Feature Detections: Save annotated images of the detected features
 - Cancel long-running registration processes using the Cancel button

 #### 3. Batch Register Data Tab
 - Process multiple OCT volumes in batch mode
 - Same configurable parameters as single registration
 - Process entire directories of `.h5` files
-- Cancel batch processing if needed

 To use the GUI: